 The proposed Neighbourhood Equipped Area of Play (NEAP) is located immediately to the north of the local centre, and it is envisaged that a small cafe facility could be provided in the stand alone building, linking the NEAP and local centre.
 Space within the NEAP will be designed for lingering, intending to respond to the needs of harder to reach demographics, such as teenage girls.
-The location provides clear overlooking, and natural surveillance, from the local centre and proposed cafe.
-This will ensure that users feel safe whilst further emphasising the sense of community and fluid ability to dwell and enjoy.
-Equipment choices should be guided by survey responses, coordinated by Make Space for Girls, has proven to be popular with this demographic.
+The location provides clear passive surveillance, from the local centre and proposed cafe, with further passive surveillance provided by FP2 immediately to the north, linking Rossi's Leisure and the existing edge of North Walsham at Aylsham Road.
+This will ensure that users feel safe whilst providing excellent connections to the new play space for existing residents, encouraging the creation of community for all.
+Equipment choices should be guided by survey responses, coordinated by Make Space for Girls, in addition to guidance provided by Fields in Trust.

-Views over the adjacent Public Right of Way, North Walsham FP2, will be open, to create views to the proposed drainage features to the north, and overlook the propsed NEAP.
+Views over the adjacent Public Right of Way, North Walsham FP2, will be open, to create views to the proposed drainage features to the north overlooking the propsed NEAP.
+Lighting should be carefully considered within this space, to maximise safety and accessibility.